 Whether or not you are living in a winter wonderland it is time to play with a little snow.
 With a little imagination you and your little ones are all set for an afternoon of snowy fun sans mittens.
-I'm kicking off Day 1 of 25 Days of 25 Winter Activities with snow playdough!
+Time to play with Snow Playdough!

 2 C flour